Fountain Hills, Arizona: History

 In the early 20th century, the area that became Fountain Hills and the McDowell Mountain Regional Park was part of the Pemberton Ranch, later renamed the P-Bar Ranch.
 Fountain Hills High School is built on the site of one of the P-Bar Ranch's buildings, and a plaque stands in the parking lot to commemorate this.

-Fountain Hills was developed by C. V. Wood, president of McCulloch Oil, and was named after the towering man-made fountain in the center of town.
+Fountain Hills was developed by C. V. Wood, president of McCulloch Oil.
+It was named after the towering man-made fountain in the center of town, built in 1970, and once the tallest in the world..
 The town was incorporated in 1989.